etc1290/Stembase/log.md

 		-- finished
 	2. When press match result auto input that result into the searchbar -- finished
+	3. Implement search function for tags or file name searching -- finished

 	# Changed
 	1. Rewrite match function for faster display